trevornunes/FCEUXpb/README.md

 FCEUXpb the FCEUX port for Blackberry Playbook

 FCEUX is a Nintendo Entertainment System and 'Famicom' emulator of the classic 8bit console of the 1980s.
-This project uses SDL, TouchControlOverlay and the native development kit to implement a basic SDL port of FCEUX.
-Currently there are glitches with sprite rendering but it's playable.
-Input layout needs more work for sure.
+This project depends on SDL and TouchControlOverlay libraries found on the github.com/blackberry pages.

 http://www.fceux.com